 The same tax rules apply: once you earn over $18,200 in a

 financial year, you must submit a tax return.

-The ATO has special guidelines for the income of individuals under the
+The ATO has special guidelines for the income of individuals under the age of 18,

-their relatives to avoid tax.
+relatives to avoid tax.

 Check your payslip